HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 4 Attach the microwave oven to the top cabinet.

-5 Insert 2nd self aligning screw through remaining top cabinet hole.
+5 Insert the second self-aligning screw through the remaining top cabinet hole.

 Diagram showing electrical circuit setup with screwdrivers and a control panel, illustrating wiring connections.

-natural_image Line drawing of a hand holding a grid-patterned device on a screen (no text or symbols)
+Line drawing of a hand holding a grid-patterned device on a screen (no text or symbols).

 A6.
 ADJUST THE EXHAUST ADAPTOR